 Wound dressings are a staple part of the healing process, but wound dressing tapes ensure their bandages can adhere to the injuries and surrounding skin.

-With these options, you’ll be able to decide what you want and ultimately find a tape that meets all your expectations.
+With these options, you can decide what you want and ultimately find a tape that meets all your expectations.

 TAPE #1: 3M 4576 EXTENDED WEAR TAPE

-3M 4576 will attach to the skin for up to 21 days, and supports various fixings or wearables.
+3M 4576 will attach to the skin for up to 21 days, and support various fixings or wearables.

 This hyper-extended wear tape is a single sided acrylic nonwoven tape with a polyester spunlace carrier and an acrylic adhesive.